-- .01 The assumptions and methods selected by the actuary should be appropriate in the aggregate, taking into account the purpose of the work and the parts of the standards that are applicable to the actuary's work.
-[Effective December 31, 2013] - .02 The assumptions selected by the actuary should be best estimate assumptions, unless it is appropriate to incorporate margins for adverse deviations in accordance with the circumstances affecting the work.
-[Effective February 1, 2018] - .03 The actuary should ensure that any assumptions stipulated by the terms of the engagement are plausible.
-[Effective December 31, 2013] - .04 The assumptions and methods used by the actuary should take account of the circumstances affecting the work, including applicable law, regulation, court practice, and established legal principles relevant to the work.
-[Effective February 1, 2018] - .05 The assumptions and methods selected by the actuary should not be influenced by the party to the dispute resolution proceeding that has retained the actuary.
-[Effective December 31, 2013] - .06 Examples of the circumstances affecting the work where it would be appropriate to incorporate a margin for adverse deviations in an assumption include, but are not limited to: - The assumption or the requirement for a margin for adverse deviations is mandated by law, regulation, court practice, or established legal principles relevant to the work; and - The actuary's work relates to a practice area such as insurance or pensions, and the standards for that practice area require or permit the inclusion of a margin for adverse deviations for such work.
+- The assumptions and methods selected by the actuary should be appropriate in the aggregate, taking into account the purpose of the work and the parts of the standards that are applicable to the actuary's work. - The assumptions selected by the actuary should be best estimate assumptions, unless it is appropriate to incorporate margins for adverse deviations in accordance with the circumstances of the work. - The actuary should ensure that any assumptions stipulated by the terms of the engagement are plausible. - The assumptions and methods used by the actuary should take account of the circumstances of the work, including applicable law, regulation, court practice, and established legal principles relevant to the work. - The assumptions and methods selected by the actuary should not be influenced by the party to the dispute resolution proceeding that has retained the actuary.
+[Effective December 31, 2013] - Examples of the circumstances of the work where it would be appropriate to incorporate a margin for adverse deviations in an assumption include, but are not limited to: - The assumption or the requirement for a margin for adverse deviations is mandated by law, regulation, court practice, or established legal principles relevant to the work; and - The actuary's work relates to a practice area such as insurance or pensions, and the standards for that practice area require or permit the inclusion of a margin for adverse deviations for such work. - Notwithstanding paragraph 4320.03, the terms of an appropriate engagement may stipulate assumptions that are not considered plausible by the actuary or methods that are not considered appropriate by the actuary.
+In such case, if the actuary performs the work in accordance with the terms of the engagement, the actuary would report the deviation from accepted actuarial practice in Canada.

-- .07 Notwithstanding paragraph 4320.03, the terms of an appropriate engagement may stipulate assumptions that are not considered plausible by the actuary or methods that are not considered appropriate by the actuary.
-In such case, if the actuary performs the work in accordance with the terms of the engagement, the actuary would report the deviation from accepted actuarial practice in Canada. - items, such as one calculation for the capitalized value of a pecuniary loss and another calculation for the income tax gross-up.
+- The terms of the engagement may require that the actuary complete calculations for related items, such as one calculation for the capitalized value of a pecuniary loss and another calculation for the income tax gross-up.
 The underlying assumptions would be consistent for the calculation of these related items.
-In this example, the actuary would utilize the same underlying assumptions, such as the same real rate of interest, the same rate of price inflation, and the same mortality assumption, for both the calculation of the capitalized value of the loss and the calculation of the income tax gross-up. - .09 Where there are insufficient data to support a particular assumption regarding a contingency incorporated in the actuary's work, the actuary may present a range of results.
+In this example, the actuary would utilize the same underlying assumptions, such as the same real rate of interest, the same rate of price inflation, and the same mortality assumption, for both the calculation of the capitalized value of the loss and the calculation of the income tax gross-up. - Where there are insufficient data to support a particular assumption regarding a contingency incorporated in the actuary's work, the actuary may present a range of results.

-4330 Contingencies
+4330 CONTINGENCIES

-- .01 The actuary should consider incorporating any contingency where, in the actuary's opinion, there are adequate legal, theoretical, or empirical grounds to justify this.
-The actuary should disclose the omission from the work of any contingencies he or she considers material.
-[Effective December 31, 2013] - .02 If the actuary gives advice on the effect of a specific contingency, that advice should be based on an assessment of that contingency, both alone and in combination with other factors, using appropriate actuarial methods.
-[Effective December 31, 2013] - .03 Where the actuary has prepared results under more than one scenario, the actuary's report would show the results of the actuarial calculations separately for each scenario and identify which contingencies have been incorporated in each scenario.
+- The actuary should consider incorporating any contingency where, in the actuary's opinion, there are adequate legal, theoretical, or empirical grounds to justify this.
+The actuary should disclose the omission from the work of any contingencies he or she considers material. - If the actuary gives advice on the effect of a specific contingency, that advice should be based on an assessment of that contingency, both alone and in combination with other factors, using appropriate actuarial methods.
+[Effective December 31, 2013] - Where the actuary has prepared results under more than one scenario, the actuary's report would show the results of the actuarial calculations separately for each scenario and identify which contingencies have been incorporated in each scenario.
 For example, the results of the actuarial calculations under one scenario may include precise recognition of only net investment return and mortality.
 The results taking into account any other provision for contingencies would be prepared under another scenario and would be reported separately. - .04 Recognition of a contingency may create a positive or negative effect on a calculation.